SWC-Advanced-Microscopy/MATLAB_DAQmx_examples/README.md

 ### What is provided here
 This repository contains a bunch of NI DAQmx examples using both the MATLAB DAQ toolbox and the `dabs.ni.daqmx` wrapper.
-The examples provided here overlap with those in `dabs.ni.daqmx.demos` but are more up to date and more extensively commented.
+The examples provided here overlap with those provided by Vidrio in `dabs.ni.daqmx.demos`, but are more up to date and more extensively commented.
 The `DAQmx_ANSI_C_examples` directory is for convenience and contains copies of some of the examples installed along with DAQmx.
+Some examples use more advanced MATLAB features, these are covered by example code in the `basicConcepts` directory.

 ## Installation